-While the core type 7 was described as a pleasure-seeker, Sevens with an Eight-Wing don’t live exclusively for pleasure and are more goal-oriented and ambitious.
-In fact, work is another great way to distract themselves from unhappy thoughts.
+If type Seven is a pleasure-seeking type, Sevens with an Eight-Wing don’t live exclusively for pleasure and are more goal-oriented and ambitious.
+To them, work is another excellent way to distract themselves from unhappy thoughts.

 7w8 lifestyle is intense — 7w8 people spend their time rushing around from one activity to the next.
 They feel like they need to be doing something all the time, and it doesn’t necessarily have to be leisure activities.

-It’s important to mention, that these negative characteristics will be more obvious in unhealthy types.
+It’s important to mention that these negative characteristics will be more evident in unhealthy types.
 Healthy 7w8 are typically more self-aware.
-They know their own blind spots, and make an intentional effort to slow down and evaluate their life.
+They know their blind spots and make an intentional effort to slow down and evaluate their life.

-7w8 (also known as the Realist) is an interesting combination: The core type Seven is all about experiencing the best of this world and avoiding unpleasantness of life while the Eight-Wing makes 7w8 very self-confident, assertive and driven.
+7w8 (also known as the Realist) is an interesting combination.
+Type Seven is all about experiencing the best of this world and avoiding the unpleasantness of life while the Eight-Wing makes 7w8 very self-confident, assertive, and driven.

-In addition, the core type Seven is great at producing new ideas but doesn’t necessarily have what it takes to follow through.
-Having an Eight-Wing however, helps 7w8 reach their goals so that financial limitations do not stand in the way of having more exclusive experiences they crave.
+In addition, the core type Seven is excellent at producing new ideas but doesn’t necessarily have what it takes to follow through.
+Having an Eight-Wing, however, helps 7w8 reach their goals so that financial limitations do not stand in the way of having more exclusive experiences they crave.

-So if for the 8w7 being invulnerable and desire to control their environment come first and experiences second, in the 7w8 this order is reversed.
+For the 8w7 being invulnerable and desire to control their environment come first and experiences second.
+For the 7w8, however, this order is reversed.

-Having said that, it’s easy for a 7w8 with a strong Eight-Wing to mistype as a 8w7.
+And still, it’s easy for a 7w8 with a strong Eight-Wing to mistype as an 8w7.
 In some cases, finding the correct Enneagram type involves quite a bit of self-examination, which isn’t for everybody.

-To sum up the difference between the two types, the 8w7 focuses on power and control while the 7w8 focuses on planning and play.
+To sum up the difference between the two types, 8w7 focuses on power and control, while 7w8 focuses on planning and play.

 Follow the author Follow @elgorsvan